New York State Gender Diversity Coalition

 The following principles guide all the work we do as part of a coalition:

-We are not a There is no single agenda that can represent all identities and cultural variances in New York.
+There is no single agenda that can represent all identities and cultural variances in New York.
 We acknowledge the LGBTQI communities of New York are intersectionality diverse.

 We aim to have a thoughtfully diverse, equitable and inclusionary coalition that works to implement mechanisms by which those who choose to be involved can gain access and inform our decisions and priorities;